 However, by not managing your store space appropriately, what could end up happening is you begin placing your categories wherever there is space.
-This makes it appear as if there is no thought or strategy behind any of it.
+That makes it appear that there is no thought or strategy behind any action you take.

 It matters because you can maximise the sales potential of your retail space

-Only once you know how much space is available in your store can you begin to plan on how to make full use of it.
+Only once you know how much space is available in your store can you begin planning how to use it.
 You can figure out your store layout and where to place categories.
-More importantly, you can look at ways in which to maximise the sales potential of your space.
+More importantly, you can look at ways to maximise your sales potential.

-To do that - to maximise your sales potential - you apportion the correct amount of space to each of your categories.
-Of course, if you don’t first understand your retail space or how much is available to you, you’ll soon find yourself struggling as you place your categories around your stores.
+To do that - maximising your sales potential - you apportion the correct amount of space to each of your categories.
+Of course, if you don’t understand your retail space first or how much is available, you’ll soon find yourself struggling as you place your categories around your stores.

-Let’s take the example of an average FMCG retailer who has 50 categories that they want to place in their stores.
-By not first knowing how much space they have to play with, they’ll soon run out of space.
-That means they will need to compromise, and as a result, can’t give each category the space it deserves.
+Let’s say you're an FMCG retailer with 50 categories that you want to place in your stores.
+By not knowing how much space you have to play with, you’ll soon run out of space.
+That means you'll need to compromise and, as a result, can’t give each category the space it deserves.

-One direct consequence of that is a loss of potential income.
-It becomes even more problematic if the retailer needs to give a high-yielding category less space.
+It becomes even more problematic if you need to give a high-yielding category less space.
 Also, since the cost of shelf space is at a premium, the last thing you’d want to do is pack a shelf with low-yielding products.

-On the other hand, by not managing your store space appropriately, you quite easily order too much or too little stock.
-It’s been known to happen.
+By not managing your store space appropriately, you could order too much or too little stock.
+It happens.
 You might look at a similar store in a similar region, assume the space is the same, and then set out and order products accordingly, only to find you’ve made a gross miscalculation.